 Fireflies is another AI-heavy video call recorder.
 It’s known for its transcriptions and intuitive user interface.
 It’s also compatible with a wide range of video conferencing platforms.

-However, unlike tl;dv and Fathom, Fireflies only allows video recording on the paid plans, and its free plan is weaker too.
-It also doesn’t offer speaker recognition.
+However, unlike tl;dv and Fathom, Fireflies only allows video recording on the paid plans, marking a significant drawback in comparison to alternatives.

 Having said that, Fireflies is used by industry giants like Netflix and Uber.
 Its proven track record of taking meeting notes and organizing them efficiently is well-founded.
 Its search function empowers users to review a 1 hour meeting in just 5 minutes.
 It also makes collaboration and streamlining workflow much simpler.